Focaccia style lagana is based on the Greek flatbread but with the addition of olives and sundried tomatoes mixed in the dough.

 You can prepare the dough using a stand mixer or by hand.

-I made the dough with 1 kio flour and after dividing it into two pieces, I made the classic lagana first.
+I made the dough and after dividing it into two pieces, I made the classic lagana first.

-Bake in a convection oven to 200 degrees Celciums for about 20 minutes.
-As soon as the top one starts browning, swap the baking trays.
+I baked them in a convection oven to 200o C / 400o F for about 20 minutes.
+As soon as the top one started browning, I swapped the baking trays.

 While preheating the oven, I added a baking tin filled with water to boil and make steam.
 I left it inside until the flatbreads were baked.